Projects per year

 Personal profile

 I am a scholar of the United States and the world.
-My research and teaching interests lie in the forces shaping U.S. foreign relations, especially the interaction of national and transnational factors and domestic and foreign influences, in twentieth century international history.
+My research and teaching interests lie in the forces shaping U.S. foreign relations, especially the interaction of national and transnational factors and domestic and foreign influences.

-I recently led a project on the history, politics, and culture of national security whistleblowing, which included co-editing Whistleblowing Nation: The History of National Security Disclosures and the Cult of Secrecy (Columbia University Press, 2020).
+I have led an AHRC-supported project on national security whistleblowing, which included the volume (with Hannah Gurman) Whistleblowing Nation: The History of National Security Disclosures and the Cult of Secrecy (Columbia University Press, 2020).
 My first book was The United States, Italy, and the Origins of Cold War: Waging Political Warfare (Cambridge University Press, 2014) and I guest edited a special issue on U.S. foreign relations, intelligence, and international history for Intelligence and National Security (2011).
-My articles have appeared in journals including Diplomatic History, Cold War History, Modern Italy, and Journal of American History.
+My articles have appeared in journals including Journal of American History, Diplomatic History, Cold War History, and Modern Italy.
 In addition to my scholarly work, my writing has appeared in Foreign Policy in Focus, Process, The Conversation, and Washington Post.

-I am happy to supervise research students working on the U.S. and the world; cultures of secrecy; the international and transnational cold war; U.S. foreign relations history; protest and dissent; intelligence, surveillance, and transparency; modern Italy.
+I am happy to supervise research students working on the U.S. and the world; national security and secrecy; the international and transnational cold war; U.S. foreign relations; protest and dissent; intelligence, surveillance, and transparency; modern Italy.

 I joined UEA after positions at the University of Warwick and University College Dublin.
 I completed my Ph.D. at the University of Birmingham and studied at the University of California, Los Angeles and University of Padua.
 I have held visiting positions at University of Bologna, University of Oxford, University of Missouri, and New York University.